 Muslin Fabric – A Closer Look

 What is muslin fabric?
 What uses does it have in crafting?
 What are some of its pros and cons?
 Let’s take a closer look!
 This fabric is often used in fashion design, as lining and backing for quilts.
 Because it is inexpensive and plain, muslin is often used as a mock-up for patterns.
-This way, designers can test fit the pattern before cutting more expensive fabric.

 As Amazon Associates, we earn from qualifying purchases.